We celebrate and support our vibrant LGBTIQA+ communities here at La Trobe.

-Whether you are brand new to La Trobe or have been around for awhile, check out these ideas for how to connect with the LGBTIQA+ community at La Trobe.
+Whether you are brand new to La Trobe or have been around for a while, check out these ideas for how to connect with our rainbow student communities at La Trobe.

 1. Join our group program – Finding Pride

-Finding Pride is a group program open to all our LGBTIQA+ students, offering resilience-building skills and peer connection to support wellbeing.
-They run once per semester, with students attending seven 1.5-hour sessions over eight weeks.
+Finding Pride is a group program run by LGBTIQA+, for LGBTIQA+ people.
+It offers resilience-building skills and the chance to form connections with a close group of peers.
+Each program runs once per semester, with students attending six 1.5-hour sessions over seven weeks.
 Available at the Bundoora campus (Semester 1) or online (Semester 2).

-La Trobe has a range of inclusive student clubs and societies, catering for a range of interests including gaming, theatre, anime, religion and politics.
+La Trobe has a range of inclusive student clubs and societies, catering for a range of interests including gaming, craft, anime, music, religion and politics.
 Many are popular with LGBTIQA+ students.
 We also have specific LGBTIQA+ clubs, like the La Trobe Queer Club at the Bundoora campus.

 Search the full list of clubs and societies on the find a student club web page.